ABOUT THE GREEN FIX

 MEET THE TEAM

 Hannah started this website in 2016 after moving to Portland, Oregon, and falling in love with the West Coast wilderness.
 After three and a half years of backpacking, learning to love city biking, and teaching on an organic farm in Oregon, Hannah moved to Washington, D.C. to take the next step in her career in the fall of 2018.
-Hannah is currently pursuing a Master's Degree in Sustainable Urban Planning from George Washington University and wants to help lead us towards a more resilient, equitable, and low-carbon world.
+Hannah recently graduated with a Master's Degree in Sustainable Urban Planning from George Washington University and is dedicated to helping lead us towards a more resilient, equitable, and low-carbon world.

 Kate has been connected to the natural world her entire life.
 As an adult, she has furthered that connection and helped others discover it by spending summers as a whitewater rafting and sea kayaking guide across the country from Maine to Alaska.
 Kate is currently pursuing a Master's Degree in Policy Planning and Management from the University of Southern Maine and is dedicated to preserving our wild places and the creatures that inhabit those spaces.